HolmesLab/holmeslab/docs/wiki/content-norms.md

 ### What to add
 - Tutorials of technical or administrative processes
-- Resources for learning, doing science or working in Academia
+- Resources for learning, doing science or working in academia
-- Statements of Procedure for experiments or lab processes
+- Statements of procedure for experiments or lab processes
 - Code tutorials or documentation, especially for lab-relevant analysis tools or pipelines that many people may use
 - Links, templates and forms for administrative or experimental processes
 - Anything else non-sensitive that could be helpful to others in the lab!